 Small Business Entrepreneurship - 179

 Develop the skills and knowledge you need for successful small business ownership, management or self-employment.
 If you are looking to develop your entrepreneurship career path or if you are an existing business owner looking for expert advice on maintaining and running your business, this program is for you!
 One of the main outcomes in this certificate will be the development of a complete and thorough business plan which can be used for financiers and for your own strategic business planning.
-This program is also offered through full-time studies.

 - Develop the knowledge and skills necessary to complete a comprehensive business plan